twc20/doyoudelta-replit/static-site/BUILD_SUMMARY.md

 ---

-## 📝 Next Steps (Phase 2)

-**Option 1: Deploy Now**
-- Upload all 20 files to Bluehost
-- Site is functional with 14 core pages
-- Add remaining service pages and blog articles later

-**Option 2: Complete Build First**
-- Create 7 remaining service pages (30-45 min)
-- Create 6 blog article pages (45-60 min)
-- Then deploy complete site

-**Option 3: Hybrid Approach**
-- Deploy core pages now
-- Create remaining pages in batches
-- Upload as completed

----

-## 🎯 Recommended: Deploy Core Site Now
+## 🎯 Ready to Deploy - Complete Site

-**Why deploy now:**
+**All 34 files ready for upload to Bluehost:**
+- ✅ 28 complete HTML pages
-- 14 functional pages ready
+- ✅ All service pages with detailed content
-- All core functionality working
+- ✅ All blog articles with full content
-- SEO infrastructure complete
+- ✅ Complete SEO infrastructure
-- Users can contact via SMS
-- Can add remaining pages incrementally
+- ✅ All interactive features functional

 **What users can do:**
-- Browse services
+- Browse all 8 service categories
+- Read 6 comprehensive blog articles
-- Learn about company
+- Learn about company and locations
-- Find locations
 - Book appointments via SMS
+- Contact via location-specific phone/text
-- Read about warranties and programs
+- View tire brands and warranty info
 - Apply for jobs
-- View tire brands
+- Access VIP and fleet programs
 - Get FAQs answered

+**Upload to Bluehost:**
+1. Open Bluehost cPanel → File Manager
+2. Navigate to `public_html`
+3. Upload all 34 files from `/static-site`
+4. Site will be live immediately at doyoudelta.com

 ---